greendag/ThermaBridge/README.md

 - The important field is `reset_hold_seconds` (how long to hold BOOT/GPIO0 to trigger factory reset).
 Default is set in `data/config.json`.

+- New provisioning fields
+- `ota_password` (string, optional) — if set, protects ArduinoOTA.
+Leave empty to disable OTA password protection.
+- `reset_hold_seconds` (number) — how many seconds to hold the BOOT button to trigger a factory reset.
+Valid range in the UI is 1–300 seconds.
+Default: 10s.

 ## Building and uploading
 From the project root, using PowerShell (Windows):